SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_05e6f36d-cee0-4f06-b575-9e43af779f9f_do_not_edit_manually.md

     - **Effort:** intermediate

-??? abstract "Msdt (Follina) File Browse Process Execution"

-    Detects various Follina vulnerability exploitation techniques.
-This is based on the Compatability Troubleshooter which is abused to do code execution.

-    - **Effort:** elementary

 ??? abstract "Mshta JavaScript Execution"

     Identifies suspicious mshta.exe commands that execute JavaScript supplied as a command line argument.